XDCR Conflict Resolution

 Conflict resolution policy is configured on a per-bucket basis at bucket creation time, it cannot be changed later.
 For more information, see Create a Bucket.
 Choosing a conflict resolution method requires consideration of the logic of the applications that require the data.
 This is illustrated by the following examples:

-Most Updates Wins: A hit-counter, for a website, is stored as a document within Couchbase Server: a value within the document is incremented each time the website is accessed.
+Sequence-Number-based, whereby the document with the higher number of updates wins.
+A hit-counter, for a website, is stored as a document within Couchbase Server: a value within the document is incremented each time the website is accessed.
 In the event of conflict, the document-version that contains the higher count is the more useful, since it is more closely reflective of the actual count.
 Therefore, in this instance, conflict resolution based on sequence numbers should be used, since it ensures that the more mutated document prevails.

-Most Recently Updated Wins: A thermometer device stores the current temperature as a document within Couchbase Server, writing new values continuously to the same key.
+Timestamp-based, whereby the document that is the more recently updated wins.
+A thermometer device stores the current temperature as a document within Couchbase Server, writing new values continuously to the same key.
 In the event of conflict, the document-version more recently updated is the more useful, since it is more closely reflective of the current temperature.
 Therefore, in this instance, timestamp-based conflict resolution should be used, since it ensures that the more recent version of the document prevails.

 XDCR replications cannot be created between buckets with different conflict resolution policies: source and target buckets must always be configured with the same policy.